purnimaporwal/ifad-pdr-extractor/README.md

 PDR documents have two sets of page numbers.
 The front matter (cover page, table of contents, acronyms list) is often unnumbered or uses Roman numerals.
 Then the main body restarts at printed page 1.

 If you just use the printed page number directly, you get the wrong pages.
-The tool solves this by scanning for the first "1" in page headers or footers after page 15, which is where the main body actually starts.
+The current tool solves this by scanning for the first "1" in page headers or footers after page 15, which is where the main body actually starts.

 ```python
 def find_main_body_start(pdf):